Laurel, Maryland: 20th century

 The Laurel Sanitarium was built in 1905 on a 163 acre farm that comprised what is now Laurel Lakes.
 The facility's purpose was to care for people with nervous diseases, alcohol, and drug addiction.
 Five buildings that were joined to a central administration building included 8-, 14-, 30-, and 36-room facilities for men and women.

 Laurel Park Racecourse, a thoroughbred racetrack, opened in 1911 and remains in operation.
-In the book, Seabiscuit: An American Legend, Laurel is mentioned several times as an important horse racing venue.
-Laurel also hosted a horse trotter (harness racing) track named Freestate Raceway from 1948 to 1990; it was located in Howard County on the west side of US Route 1, south of Savage in an area that now includes a CarMax dealership, Weis supermarket, and a strip mall.
+In the book Seabiscuit: An American Legend, Laurel is mentioned several times as an important horse racing venue.
+Laurel also hosted a horse trotter (harness racing) track named Freestate Raceway from 1948 to 1990; it was located in Howard County on the west side of US Route 1, south of Savage in an area that as of 2026 includes a CarMax dealership, Weis supermarket, and strip mall.

-In March 1912, the city agreed to take out $35,000 in loans to build its first sewer system with twelve miles of line that terminated by dumping into the Patuxent River.
+In March 1912, the city agreed to take out $35,000 in loans to build its first sewer system, with twelve miles of line that terminated by dumping into the Patuxent River.

-In February 1913, Laurel was a stopping point in the Suffrage hike led by Rosalie Gardiner Jones.
+In February 1913, Laurel was a stopping point in the suffrage hike led by Rosalie Gardiner Jones.
 She was joined by a Laurel-based colored women's suffrage group and sent a parcel with a flag and message ahead to President-elect Wilson.